 Inflation

-Despite inflation coming down notably from its 2022 highs in recent months thanks to gradual easing of supply chain disruptions and declining commodity prices, the International Monetary Fund doesn’t expect consumer price increases to return to the desired levels of around 2 percent before 2025 in most advanced economies.
+Despite inflation that has been coming down notably from previous years' highs, the International Monetary Fund doesn’t expect consumer price increases in the United States to return to the desired levels of around 2 percent before 2027.

-“Near-term inflation expectations have risen and could contribute - along with tight labor markets - to core inflation pressures persisting and requiring higher policy rates than expected,” the IMF finds.
 Expectations play a crucial role in managing inflation dynamics, as expectations of future inflation influence price- and wage-setting processes which then feed into current inflation rates.
-And while long-term inflation expectations have remained well-anchored near the goal of two percent, short-term expectations have risen significantly since 2022, contributing to sticker-than-expected core inflation.
+And while long-term inflation expectations have remained well-anchored near the goal of two percent, short-term expectations have risen significantly since 2022, including in the United States.

 Description

-This chart shows the IMF's latest inflation forecast for the United States and the Euro area.
+This chart shows the IMF's latest inflation forecast for the United States, the G7 and the Euro area.

 Download Chart